{alt_text_cv}

 How to Use

 The doses and types of insulin used in intranasal insulin clinical trials have varied.
-In healthy adults, 40 international units (IU) of regular insulin was used four times per day.
-In patients with mild cognitive impairment or Alzheimer’s disease, 10 IU or 20 IU of regular insulin or insulin detemir was used twice per day.
+In healthy adults, doses of up to 40 international units (IU) of regular insulin four times per day have been tested in trials [22].
+In patients with mild cognitive impairment or Alzheimer’s disease, 10 IU or 20 IU of regular insulin or long-acting insulin detemir was used twice per day [7; 8; 18; 19].
 Insulin is given with an intranasal delivery device.
+As at least one trial has reported a suspected device malfunction issue [19], it may be worth choosing devices that are validated to adequately deliver the intranasal insulin.

 Learn More